-In this work, we introduce a method for an inverse reinforcement learning problem and the task is vision-based autonomous driving.
+In this work, we introduce a method for an inverse reinforcement learning problem with the task of vision-based autonomous driving.
 More specifically, we focus on lane-keeping and collision checking like in \cite{Drews2017corl, Drews2019RAL, drews2019visual, Pan2018RSS, bojarski2016end}.
-The following methods are evaluated in \cref{sec:experiments}.
+The following methods are evaluated in \Cref{sec:experiments}.